WilliamTayNZ/coffeehouse-data-app/README.md

 - 📤 Upload `.xlsx` Excel files with multiple transaction sheets
   - Follows the coffeehouse's sheets format, see uploads folder

-- 🧼 Cleans and standardizes each sheet:
+- 🧼 Cleans and processes each sheet:
   - Removes duplicates
   - Fills missing product names and prices based on menu
   - Flags incomplete rows